 The figures above assume that the user actually completed all 89 surveys, which of course would not be the case as disqualifications are quite common.
 However, they’re still helpful for seeing how much a person might expect to earn on a per-hour basis.

-While $5 per hour certainly can’t be viewed as a meaningful side hustle, it’s actually pretty good compared to the payouts of other survey sites.
+While $5 per hour certainly can’t be viewed as a legit side income, it’s actually pretty good compared to the payouts of other survey sites.
 You can’t really view it as a money-making opportunity in its own right, but it can be a decent way to boost your SB balance in your spare time (like when you’re waiting for a doctor).

 #2.
 Daily Poll

 The Daily Poll is a quick, one-question survey that rewards you with 1 SB.
 It’s not much, but it also takes virtually no time.

 The “Tasks” section still requires you to respond to questions, but it’s quite a bit different than traditional surveys.
 Here, you’ll perform microtasks for an Australian company named Figure 8 that helps refine and improve machine learning and artificial intelligence algorithms.